-- a.
-Approved preliminary plans and specifications for the Science Building at U. T. Pan American at an estimated total project cost of \$26,000,000 - b.
-Authorized preparation of final plans and specifications - c.
-Authorized submission of the project to the Texas Higher Education Coordinating Board - d.
-Approved the evaluation of solar energy economic feasibility - e.
-Appropriated \$26,000,000 from Higher Education Assistance Fund (HEAF) Bond Proceeds for total project funding.
+- Approve preliminary plans and specifications for the Science Building at U. T. Pan American at an estimated total project cost of \$26,000,000 - b.
+Authorize preparation of final plans and specifications - c.
+Authorize submission of the project to the Texas Higher Education Coordinating Board - d.
+Approve the evaluation of solar energy economic feasibility - e.
+Appropriate \$26,000,000 from Higher Education Assistance Fund (HEAF) Bond Proceeds for total project funding.
 A HEAF Bond proposal will be submitted to the U. T. Board of Regents for approval at a future meeting.
-Previous appropriations had been \$500,000 from Unexpended Plant Funds which will be reimbursed from HEAF Bond Proceeds when issued. - f.
-Authorized the Office of Facilities Planning and Construction to advertise for bids upon completion of final review and approval of the HEAF Bond Proposal - g.
-Authorized the Executive Committee to award all contracts associated with this project within the authorized total project cost.
+Previous appropriations have been \$500,000 from Unexpended Plant Funds which will be reimbursed from HEAF Bond Proceeds when issued. - f.
+Authorize the Office of Facilities Planning and Construction to advertise for bids upon completion of final review and approval of the HEAF Bond Proposal - g.
+Authorize the Executive Committee to award all contracts associated with this project within the authorized total project cost.